8000 N Range Line Rd,

 Golf in Wisconsin dates back to circa 1890 and the Milwaukee Country Club is one of the oldest in the State.
 Although Milwaukee was founded in 1894, golf in those days was played to the northeast the city before moving in 1910 to River Hills, its present location, on the Milwaukee River.

 The current Milwaukee layout was fashioned by the hand of Charles Hugh Alison in 1929.
-Robert Trent Jones made some minor revisions to the layout ahead of the 1969 Walker Cup matches and this 6,875-yard layout has changed little since.
+Robert Trent Jones made some minor revisions to the layout ahead of the 1969 Walker Cup matches.

 Host venue for the 1988 USGA Senior Amateur, Milwaukee Country Club is a demanding course that requires accuracy from the tee.
 This is epitomised by the outstanding par four 9th which has a narrow landing area from the tee followed by an intimidating uphill approach shot to a green which is protected by a cavernous bunker set short and right of the green.